v-scornell/MD-101T00-ManagingModernDesktops/MD-101_Lab_ChangeLog.md

 This log will be updated whenever updates are made to the lab steps in MD-101.
 Note that this log only contains changes to the labs.
 The change log for course content is still located in the Learning Download Center.

+### 02-21-21

+- All labs have been refreshed
+  - New Lab VM Set
+  - New VM names (now SEA, instead of LON)
+  - See Trainer Prep Guide for details and lab list.
+- Clients now using Windows 10 20H2, Servers now on 2019

 ### 07-17-20

 -   **Labs order has changed.** Labs have been updated to reflect the new module order and changes in the course updates published on 07-17-2020.